parth-1023/portfolio/README.md

-# React + Vite
+# Portfolio Website

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a website created using react and framer motion to showcase the world WHO I am and WHAT I have done.